-Long-term debt increased \$361.4 million primarily as a result of a \$444.0 million advance under the Department of Energy loan guarantee and a \$40.1 million advance under the Rural Utilities Service-guaranteed Federal Financing Bank.
+Long-term debt increased \$747.7 million primarily as a result of a \$444.0 million advance under the Department of Energy loan guarantee, the issuance of \$450 million in Series 2020 taxable first mortgage bonds and \$45.9 million advanced under the Rural Utilities Service-guaranteed Federal Financing Bank loan.
 Offsetting these increases were amounts reclassified to long-term debt due within one year.
 See Note L of Notes to Unaudited Consolidated Financial Statements for additional information regarding long-term debt.